Cover Letter Format: Examples & Tips

 FAQ

-Our guide on How to Write a Cover Letter show you how to make the most out of each section plus advice from career experts.
+Our guide on what a cover letter should include shows you how to make the most of each section with advice from career experts.

 • Use short paragraphs and bullet points to highlight your relevant skills and experience.